 I didn’t get a single offer.
 As each one reached its increasingly inevitable conclusion, I started to sink again.
 I had always been good at interviews and had stuck to the same formula that had worked so many times before.
 The problem was that I wasn’t the same person anymore and everybody could see through the act.

 The feedback was indicative.
-One said I had all the skills they needed, but appeared constantly distracted.
+One said I had all the skills they needed, but was constantly distracted.
 Another that I was a great fit but didn’t believe that I actually wanted the job.
 One remarked that I ‘was there, but not there’.
 Another felt I was too intense and a little desperate.
-I was.
-The final and most telling blow was an interview with an agency CEO and his board.
+He was right.
+The final and most telling blow was an interview with an ad agency CEO and his board.
 The first two meetings had gone well but this one was a train wreck.
 I completely flunked it.
 I was rude and aggressive.
 Their feedback was scathing and they questioned if I had any of the skills or experience that appeared on my CV at all.

 Looking back it’s easy to see what was going wrong.
 I was expecting people to make allowances for what had happened.
 I would bring up Edward’s death in conversation, in a ridiculous bid to make it sound matter-of-fact when all it did was make everyone feel uncomfortable.
 I had lost my sense of self-awareness and perspective.
 I was pretty much saying ‘Hey, my son died but I’m fine, honest, even though I keep talking about it.
 Can I have a job now please?’
 It’s not a great strategy.